Pressure Injuries

 Protective padding such as pillows, foam wedges, and heel protectors can be placed between and/or under the knees, ankles, and heels when patients are supine or on their side.
 Windows should be cut out of plaster casts at pressure sites in patients immobilized by fractures.
 Soft seat cushions should be provided for patients able to sit in a chair.

 Support surfaces under patients confined to a bed can be changed to reduce pressure.
+They may be static or dynamic.
 They are often combined with other measures when treating pressure injuries.
+Support surfaces are classified based on whether they require electricity to operate.
+Static surfaces do not require electricity, whereas dynamic surfaces do.

 Static surfaces include air, foam, gel, and water overlays and mattresses.
 Egg-crate mattresses offer no advantage.
 In general, static surfaces increase surface support area and decrease pressure and shearing forces.
 Static surfaces have traditionally been used for pressure injury prevention or stage 1 pressure injuries.

 Dynamic surfaces include alternating-air mattresses, low-air-loss mattresses, and air-fluidized mattresses.
-In addition to reducing pressure, some mattresses increase the area of support, reduce heat and promote cooling, and decrease shear.
+In addition to reducing pressure, some dynamic mattresses increase the area of support, reduce heat and promote cooling, and decrease shear.
 Alternating-air mattresses have air cells that are alternately inflated and deflated by a pump, thus shifting supportive pressure from site to site.
 Low-air-loss mattresses are giant air-permeable pillows that are continuously inflated with air; the air flow has a drying effect on tissues.
 These specialized mattresses are indicated for patients with stage 1 pressure injuries who develop hyperemia on static surfaces and for patients with stage 3 or 4 pressure injuries.
 Air-fluidized (high-air-loss) mattresses contain silicone-coated beads that liquefy when air is pumped through the bed.
-Advantages include reduction of moisture and cooling.
+The advantages of dynamic support surfaces include reduction of moisture and cooling.
 These mattresses are indicated for patients with nonhealing stages 3 and 4 pressure injuries or numerous truncal injuries (see table Options for Support Surfaces).

 Table